Ngundo-Muithya/Phase-1-Project/README.md

 <img src="Images/Number of incidents per weather condition.png" />

 The weather condition associated with the most accidents and incidents was **Visual Meteorological Condition(VMC)** weather i.e. when the sky is clear which seems counterintuitive.
-Either way pilots need to be very careful when the sky is clear as they would if it were not.
+Either way, pilots need to be very careful when the sky is clear as they would if it were not.

 ### Number of incidents per phase of flight

 <img src="Images/Number of incidents per phase of flight.png" />

-The phase of flight associated with the most incidents was **Takeoff**.
-This makes sense as Takeoff is when the plane is closest to the ground where multiple objects could interfere with it and is notoriously the most dangerous phase of flight.
+The phases of flight associated with the most incidents were **Takeoff** and **Landing**.

 ### Threat level per make of airplane